-HOW TO TAKE CARE OF DOMESTIC ANIMALS
+HOW TO TAKE CARE OF DOGS AND CATS

-Food: Whether you have a kitten or a cat, investing in high-quality food is important.
-How much food you give your cat will depend on the age of your animal and their current activity level.
+Whether you have a kitten or a cat, investing in high-quality food is important.
+How much food you give your cat will depend on the animal’s age and activity level.
 Some felines are natural grazers and can handle access to food throughout the entire day.
 Some are prone to overeating and need to have a feeding schedule, such as twice per day.

 Animal Welfare Tips for Special Events

-“Have a safe and secure indoor location for your pet.
-A crate is preferable, but a bathroom with a lockable door works.
+“Have a safe and secure indoor location for your pet,” says Ross Vet alumna Dr. Ashley Nichols.
+“A crate is preferable, but a bathroom with a lockable door works.
 Exercise your pet for a long time before festivities.
 Then feed them early and isolate them in a cool dark place.
 Lastly, don’t be afraid to reach out to your primary vet.
-We can help you with medication for pets that need them,” states Ross Vet alumna Dr. Ashley Nichols ’15.
+We can help you with medication for pets that need them.”

-Taking care of animals before the celebration:
+Taking care of animals before a celebration: